-All stormwater collected in the four stormwater retention ponds is sampled and analysed by DAS prior to release.
-The samples are checked for the parameters controlled by consent 4108; floatable and suspended materials, odour, colour and visual clarity, pH and the potential chemical contaminants phenoxy herbicides, organophosphates, triclopyr, picloram, glyphosate, and oxyfluorfen.
-During the 2018-2019 year, a total of 128 stormwater samples were collected and analysed by DAS.
-On all occasions, the release criteria were met.
+All stormwater collected in the four stormwater retention ponds is sampled and analysed by Corteva prior to release.
+The samples are checked for the parameters controlled by consent 4108: floatable and suspended materials, odour, colour and visual clarity, pH and the potential chemical contaminants phenoxy herbicides, organophosphates, triclopyr, picloram, glyphosate, and oxyfluorfen.
+During the 2021-2022 year, the release criteria were met on all occasions.